aberdini/A4BLiP/Resources/metadata.md

   * Observe and take cues from the language of current historians, writers, artists, and others who are from (or descended from), specialize in, and have working relationships with the particular communities you’re describing.<sup>[22](#myfootnote22)</sup> For older records, this means consulting with experts who are knowledgeable about specific communities existing in a certain place and point in time.

-  * When consulting with community members, be mindful of individual biases; and make an eff ort to not solely rely on one voice or representative from a particular community.
+  * When consulting with community members, be mindful of individual biases; and make an effort to not solely rely on one voice or representative from a particular community.
 One method for gathering more representative feedback could involve a peer or community review process.<sup>[23](#myfootnote23)</sup>

   * If you ask people from marginalized communities to help with description, be respectful of their time/labor and provide compensation.
 Do your homework first, and don’t ask others to provide information you can easily find yourself.
 Pay them for their work.